redis/lettuce/.github/CONTRIBUTING.md

 # Contributing to Lettuce

-Lettuce is released under the Apache 2.0 license.
+Lettuce is released under the MIT license.
 If you would like to contribute something, or simply want to hack on the code this document should help you get started.

 ## Code of Conduct